Akhila-Ch24/Ecommerce-landing-page/README.md

 To get started with this project, you can follow these steps:

-Download the design files from the Canva Design - Project XYZ link.
+Download the design files from the Canva Design - Project Ecommerce Landing page link.
 If you have a Canva account, you can directly clone the design to your Canva account.
 If you don't have a Canva account, sign up for free to access the design.Usage

-These design files are provided for reference and inspiration for the Project XYZ.
+These design files are provided for reference and inspiration for the Project Ecommerce Landing page.
 You are welcome to use and modify them according to the terms of the license (if any) provided in the repository.

 Please note that the design files are created using Canva, and you'll need a Canva account to open and edit them.
 Feel free to customize the design to suit your specific needs or use them as a base for your own project.